vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/06/062/09_ya_IM.md

 title = "09"

 +++
-As noted in the publ. intro., the syntax of this vs. is unregulated.
+As noted in the published introduction, the syntax of this vs. is unregulated.
 However, the sense is quite clear.
 The first hemistich consists of a rel. clause, whose rel. prn.

 and finite verb are both in the 3rd sg.: yáḥ … cíketat “who will keep watch”; it also contains another verbal form, vidádhat, which I take, with Geldner and Oldenberg, as a pres.